 - Chloraminated drinking water

 Urine and sweat from bathers is a very common problem for pool operators to deal with.
 Due to the culture of competitive swimming, athletes pee in the pool (for various valid reasons discussed here).
 As for sweat, athletes almost never shower prior to getting into the pool either.
+These contain carbon and are called organic nitrogen compounds, which require more chlorine to oxidize, and create a wider array of harmful disinfection byproducts.

 Ammonia-based cleaning products are commonly used as pool deck/floor cleaners.
 Any product containing the word "ammonia" or "ammonium" should be avoided around swimming pools.
 We have another article specifically about this.